cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 Pass a function that receives the arguments passed to the query.

 This outer function is invoked once.
-It should return a function that takes a subject and returns a new subject; this inner function will be called multple times.
+It should return a function that takes a subject and returns a new subject; this inner function might be called multiple times.

 ## Examples